-ANSI/ASHRAE Standard 62.1-2019 requires a minimum of 7.5 cfm per person plus 0.12 cfm per square foot of floor area of outdoor air for sales areas.
-Based upon a sales area occupant density of 15 people per 1000 ft2 and a 10'-0" ceiling height, this translates into approximately 1.4 air changes per hour of outdoor air.
-While it meets minimum code requirements, a 1.4 air change rate is not considered sufficient for the purpose of an effective dilution ventilation strategy for viral control.
+ANSI/ASHRAE Standard 62.1-2019 requires a minimum of 5 cfm per person plus 0.06 cfm per square foot of floor area of outdoor air for office spaces.
+Assuming a typical office occupant density of 200 square foot per person and an 8'-6" ceiling height, this translates into approximately 0.6 air changes per hour of outdoor air.
+While it meets minimum code requirements, a 0.6 air change rate is not considered sufficient for the purpose of an effective dilution ventilation strategy for viral control.
 Most recent studies and the current CDC guidelines recommend a minimum of 2 to 4 air changes per hour of outdoor air to achieve a reasonable level of infectious agent dilution.
 See our white paper on Dilution Ventilation for further details.